lmagyar/prim-sync/README.md

                                      stores remote state in a common .prim-sync folder under PATH instead of under the remote-folder argument (decreases SD card wear), eg. /fs/storage/emulated/0
                                      Note: currently only the .lock file is stored here
                                      Note: if you access the same server from multiple clients, you have to specify the same --remote-state-prefix option everywhere to prevent concurrent access
-  --overwrite-destination            don't use temporary files and renaming for failsafe updates - it is faster, but you will definitely shoot yourself in the foot
+  --overwrite-destination            don't use temporary files and renaming for failsafe updates - it is faster, but you will definitely shoot yourself in the foot when used with bidirectional sync
   --ignore-locks [MINUTES]           ignore locks left over from previous run, optionally only if they are older than MINUTES minutes

 logging: